 Julie Ann Horvath is not a robot.
 She does a lot of: Designing, coding, and writing.
 And a little less: Traveling, speaking, and obsessing over Great White Sharks.
 She currently resides in San Francisco and works as a Designer and FrontEnder at GitHub proper.

-Richard L. Hudson (Rick) is best known for his work in memory management including the invention of the Train Algorithm, the Sapphire Algorithm, the Mississippi Delta Algorithm, and leveraging transactional memory to enable concurrent garbage collection.
-He invented GC stack maps which enabled accurate garbage collection in statically typed languages like Java.
-He worked on transactional memory, non-blocking data structures, and was a driving force that led to the articulation of the x86 memory model.
-For the past 2+ years Richard has worked on the River Trail team researching the concurrent programming models needed for a more visual and immersive web experience.
+Richard L. Hudson is best known for his work in memory management including the invention of the Train Algorithm, the Sapphire Algorithm, the Mississippi Delta Algorithm, and leveraging the transactional memory to enable concurrent garbage collection.
+He pioneered the use of stack maps which enabled accurate garbage collection in statically typed languages like Java.
+He worked on transactional memory and was a driving force behind the articulation of the x86 memory model.
+For the past 2+ years Richard has worked on the River Trail team researching the concurrent programming models needed to implement a more visual and immersive web experience.

-Richard joined Intel in 1998 where he has worked on programming language runtimes, memory management, concurrency, synchronization, memory models, and programming model issues....
+Richard joined Intel in 1998 where he has worked on programming language runtimes, memory management, concurrency, synchronization, memory models, and programming model issues.
+He went...
 Read More.

 Paul Irish is a front-end developer who loves the web.
 He works on Google Chrome, its performance and devtools.